linode/docs/docs/applications/containers/node-js-web-server-deployed-within-docker.md

 The Docker Hub user page for Linode can be accessed [here](https://hub.docker.com/u/linode/).
 Select the **server-node-js** image for configuration information.

 {{< note >}}
 Docker images made for one operating system can be used on servers running a different OS.
-The **server-node-js** Ubuntu 14.04 image was tested on Debian 7, Ubuntu 14.04, Centos 7 and Fedora 21.
-After Docker installation on Centos and Fedora, run the `sudo service docker start` command.
+The **server-node-js** Ubuntu 14.04 image was tested on Debian 7, Ubuntu 14.04, CentOS 7 and Fedora 21.
+After Docker installation on CentOS and Fedora, run the `sudo service docker start` command.
 {{< /note >}}

 1. Search for **linode** images: